rebroad/bitcoin/FORCE_ABANDON_FEATURE.md

 2. **Select "Force abandon transaction"** (only enabled for mempool transactions)
 3. **Confirm the action** in the warning dialog
 4. **Automatic two-step process**:
-   - Step 1: Evict transaction from local mempool
+   - Step 1: Evict transaction from local mempool (via RPC call)
    - Step 2: Abandon the transaction in the wallet
 5. **Success confirmation** appears when complete